 Enjoy the Summer on the St. Johns River

 Now that you know all the hidden gems on the St. Johns River, all you need to do is rent a boat at Castaways on the River.
-We also offer quaint cottages and hotel rooms that are just steps away from a dock full of rental boat and Jet Ski options.
+We also offer quaint cottages and motel rooms that are just steps away from a dock full of rental boat options.
+However, please note that not all destinations are reachable from Castaways on the River.
 Call Castaways on the River at (352) 759-3442 to plan you summer trip on the river today!